- Chapter 1: Wikipedia’s core values of openness and neutrality

 Two other key decisions about Wikipedia’s values compounded this.
 The first was making neutrality a core value.

-WALES: One thing that I had always said from the original project, which [is] that neutrality is really important.
+WALES: One thing that I had always said from the original project is that neutrality is really important.
 An encyclopedia is not the place to have an agenda, it’s a place to lay out all of the facts and let people decide for themselves.

 HOFFMAN: Neutrality seems like an obvious value for an encyclopedia to have.
 But it was not obvious at the time.